If you want to know how to choose the best homeschool math curriculum for your child, you’re in the right place.

-So when a new homeschool mom asks the ultimate question about the best homeschool curriculum, there really is no one right answer.
+So when a new homeschool mom asks the ultimate question about the best homeschool curriculum, alarm bells begin to sound in my mind.

 “Stop!
 Do not pass go!
 Do not collect $200!
 Go directly to jail!”

-However, there is a reason behind my madness.
+Crazy response, right?
+I know it may seem dramatic, but there is a reason behind my madness.

-“What is the best homeschool math curriculum?” to
+“What is the best homeschool math curriculum?”

 “What is the best homeschool curriculum for my child at this time?”

-There is never going to be one right answer to this question.
+There’s never going to be one right answer to this question.